ryanboyd/WhisperingWizard/README.md

 - **OpenAI's Whisper**: Whispering Wizard uses OpenAI’s powerful Whisper models for transcription.
 These models are responsible for converting your audio into text with high accuracy.
 They’re the true magic at work here.

 - **FFmpeg**: Handling all the audio decoding, conversion, and processing, FFmpeg is a world-class multimedia framework.
 Whispering Wizard doesn’t require you to install FFmpeg separately—it automatically downloads its own copy to work with.
-Kudos — as always — to the unbelievably work that the FFmpeg team puts into maintaining such a versatile and world-class tool!
+Kudos — as always — to the unbelievable work that the FFmpeg team puts into maintaining such a versatile and world-class tool!

 ## What Whispering Wizard *Really* Does 🧙‍♂️